RosettaCommons/documentation/Lipsfile.md

-## TODO

-- what is the flag for this???
-- distinguish different flags for old and new RosettaMembrane
-- example

 ## Metadata

 The Rosetta Membrane Framework was developed by Julia Koehler Leman and Rebecca Alford at the Gray Lab at JHU.